denten-books/plain-text/1-chapter.md

 time.

-It is precisely because Turing paper left so much non-mathematical residue in the wake of its publication that it continued to be a source of debate, misunderstanding, and controversy over time and to the present day.
+It is precisely because Turing paper left so much non-mathematical residue in the wake of its publication that it continues to be a source of debate, misunderstanding, and controversy to the present day.
 Consider the following attempts to describe the essence of Turing computation:

 > Turing machine, n.
 A notional computing machine for performing simple
 > reading, writing, and shifting operations in accordance with a prescribed set